rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 Currently, if `CARGO_TARGET_DIR` is set to anything but `target` for a project, `cargo clean` does not delete the `target/` directory if it exists, instead deleting the directory pointed by `CARGO_TARGET_DIR`.
 The same behavior is used for the templated version: if it set, `cargo clean` deletes `/path/to/<manifest-path-hash>/` and not `target/`.

-## Providing backlinks

-Backlinks are metadata in templated `CARGO_TARGET_DIR` that links target directories back to the workspace they came from.

-[`targo`][tg] uses them in its own form of the feature and `cargo` uses them too for templated `CARGO_TARGET_DIR`.

-While details of the stored data are left to the implementation (there is no need for `cargo` to expose this data directly, though it could be exposed through `cargo metadata` in the future, see the relevant section below), one could imagine using it to clean target directories whose corresponding workspace does not exist anymore when calling something like `cargo clean --all-workspaces` (doing it automatically is not possible, else any workspace on external disks would have its target directory cleaned up each time the disk is unmounted, which is way too aggressive a default).

-Garbage collection of unused target directories is discussed in [rust-lang/cargo#13136](https://github.com/rust-lang/cargo/issues/13136), follow the discussions there for more details.

 # Drawbacks
 [drawbacks]: #drawbacks